Khao Lak Andaman Coast, Thailand Travel Guide

 Khao Lak is an ideal place to unwind and rejuvenate, with various options for body and mind.

-Some resorts have daily yoga classes.
-Dedicated retreats are less common but may exist in adjacent areas.
+Some resorts are equipped with daily yoga classes.
+Specialized retreats are less common but might be present in adjacent areas.

 Traditional Thai massage focuses on energy lines and pressure points, providing therapeutic benefits.